clicknium/clicknium-docs/doc/references/python/uielement/click.md

 ```

 - Click along with modifier_key
-For windows file explorer as follows:
+For Windows File Explorer as follows:
 ![sample2-1](../../../img/click_sample21.png)
   - Click on folder 'test3' as `ui(locator.explorer.edit_system_item).click()`, then selection changed from 'test1' to 'test3'
 ![sample2-2](../../../img/click_sample22.png)
   - Click on folder 'test3' as `ui(locator.explorer.edit_system_item).click(modifier_key=ModifierKey.Ctrl)`, then both 'test1' and 'test3' are in selection.
 ![sample2-3](../../../img/click_sample23.png)